-Why is it some people become addicted to drugs or alcohol and others don’t?
+Why is it some people become addicted to drugs or alcohol and others don't?
 The answer may be linked to the causes and risk factors of addiction.
-Regardless of how it happens, an addiction rehab program can assist in your recovery.
+Regardless of how it happens, addiction therapy programs can assist in your recovery.
+Call us today at 866.957.7885 to learn more.

 Addiction also referred to as a substance use disorder (SUD).
 It is a complex brain disease that can affect anyone.
 In 2019, an estimated 20 million people in the US aged 12 or older had a SUD.
 Those impacted were men and women from different races, ethnicity, economic, and social status.